PerfectlySoft/Perfect-TensorFlow/README.md

 ### TensorFlow C API Library Installation

 Perfect-TensorFlow is based on TensorFlow C API, i.e., `libtensorflow.so` on runtime.
-This project contains two express CPU v1.1.0 installation scripts for this module on both macOS / Ubuntu Linux, and will install the dynamic library into path `/usr/local/lib/libtensorflow.so`.
-You can download & run [`install.mac.sh`](https://github.com/PerfectlySoft/Perfect-TensorFlow/blob/master/install.mac.sh) for macOS X or [`install.linux.sh`](https://github.com/PerfectlySoft/Perfect-TensorFlow/blob/master/install.linux.sh).
+This project contains an express CPU v1.1.0 installation script for this module on both macOS / Ubuntu Linux, and will install the dynamic library into path `/usr/local/lib/libtensorflow.so`.
+You can download & run [`install.sh`](https://github.com/PerfectlySoft/Perfect-TensorFlow/blob/master/install.sh).

 For more installation options, such as GPU/CPU and multiple versions on the same machine, please check TensorFlow website: [Installing TensorFlow for C](https://www.tensorflow.org/install/install_c)